dictionaria/iquito/raw/intro.md

 <tr>
 <td><b>yuca</b></td>
 <td>noun</td>
 <td><i>Manihot esculenta</i>, also known in English as ‘manioc’ and ‘cassava’.
 It produces large carbohydrate-rich tubers and is one of the primary cultigens of Indigenous Amazonian peoples, as well as of settlers in the region.
-The tubers are cooked in a variety of ways for eating, as well as constituting the principal ingredient of <i>masato</i>.
+The tubers are cooked in a variety of ways for eating, as well as constituting the principal ingredient of <i>masato</i> (see above).
 It merits mention that this word is often misspelled in English as <i>yucca</i>, a term that is instead properly applied to plants of the unrelated genus <i>Yucca</i>.</td>
 </tr>

 <tr>